The Truth About Your Eye Exam Costs

 Eye exams are essential to your overall health and, ultimately, as part of a regime of early disease detection and treatment, they could end-up saving you much more money in the long term.

-Experts recommend a steady program of check-ups for people of all ages, but the visits should grow more frequent with age.
+Experts recommend a steady program of check-ups for people of all ages, but the visits should grow more frequent with the two extremes of age.

 If you do the appropriate amount of research, you’ll be able to find an eye exam service that suits both your eye health needs and your financial conditions.

 Image Optometry is offering cheap eye exams that patient’s all agree are the most comprehensive eye tests in various locations including throughout the lower mainland and now Vancouver Island too (Nanaimo and Victoria).
 We’re in a mall near you!